wintermeyer/MiMiMi/DEPLOYMENT.md

 exit
 ```

-**✓ Checkpoint:** Both admin and mimimi users should have Erlang and Elixir installed.
+**✓ Checkpoint:** Both admin and deployment users should have Erlang and Elixir installed.

 ---